evkx/evkx.github.io/content/models/smart/hash1/hash1_Brabus/rangeandconsumption.md

 ---
 title: Smart #1 Brabus range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for Smart #1 Brabus.
+description: "Here you find all details about range and consumption for Smart #1 Brabus."
 weight: 9
 hidden: true
 ---